 CNAs should be in good health and able to pass a criminal background check.
-A CNA should be tactful, patient, understanding, want to help people, have a sense of humor, work well with others, have good communication skills, and be willing to perform repetitive, routine tasks.
+A CNA skills list includes being tactful, patient, understanding, wanting to help people, having a sense of humor, working well with others, having good communication skills, and being willing to perform repetitive, routine tasks.
 Other CNA skills include:

 - arm hand steadiness - the ability to keep your hand and arm steady while moving your arm or while holding your arm and hand in one position.

 - finger dexterity — the ability to make precisely coordinated movements of the fingers of one or both hands to grasp, manipulate, or assemble very small objects

 - trunk strength — the ability to use your abdominal and lower back muscles to support part of the body repeatedly or continuously over time without 'giving out' or fatiguing.